Trump unfit to be U.S. president, Democrat Pelosi, conservative Bolton agree

 President Donald Trump came under attack from both sides of the American political spectrum on Thursday as liberal Democratic leader Nancy Pelosi and former White House aide and conservative hawk John Bolton both declared him unfit to lead the country.
 "President Trump is clearly ethically unfit and intellectually unprepared to be the president of the United States," Pelosi, the speaker of the U.S. House of Representatives, told a news briefing.

-If Bolton testifies before Congress, it could revive the issue of Trump's competence at a time when he faces a stiff challenge on Nov.
-3 from Joe Biden, the Democrats' presumptive presidential nominee, and as he fends off criticism over his handling of the coronavirus pandemic and protests over racial injustice and police brutality.
+If Bolton testifies before Congress, it could revive the issue of Trump's competence as he faces a stiff challenge on Nov.
+3 from Joe Biden, the Democrats' presumptive presidential nominee, and fends off criticism over his handling of the coronavirus pandemic and protests over racial injustice and police brutality.
 Bolton refused to testify in the House's impeachment probe last year and threatened to sue if subpoenaed.
 He offered to testify in the subsequent trial in the Senate, but the Republican-controlled chamber did not take him up on the offer.

 Republican senators on Thursday rejected criticism that they should have called Bolton to testify, and declined to talk about Bolton's allegations.
 House Republican leader Kevin McCarthy, a staunch Trump ally, said Bolton was making "sensational" claims to sell books.